 Jennifer is Senior Manager for Courses and Operations at Curtis Brown Creative.
 She was previously an editor at Weidenfeld & Nicolson, the literary imprint of the Orion Publishing Group.
 In her time there, she worked with authors including Costa-shortlisted Elisa Lodato, Stella Prize-winning Heather Rose, Leila Aboulela, Francesca Jakobi, Chloë Mayer, Shannon Leone Fowler and Haleh Agar.
 She is passionate about nurturing new voices and excited to be part of CBC’s creative and dynamic team.

-Jack Hadley, Courses Manager
+Jack Hadley, Production & Courses Manager

 After completing an MA in Victorian Literature in 2014, Jack worked as a reader and researcher at film/TV production company The Imaginarium Studios in Ealing, before joining the CBC team in September 2016 as an editorial and administrative assistant.
 He was promoted to Courses Manager in 2018.
 Also a keen musician and songwriter, he can often be found frequenting singer-songwriter nights in Farringdon.
 He is proud to work alongside the many talented students and superb tutors who are the beating heart of Curtis Brown Creative.